bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

-  There is a new project-build-plugin version 9.2.1 with new execution goals, which are active per default:
+  There is a new project-build-plugin version 9.2.1 with new execution goals, which are active by default:

     * :project-build-plugin-doc:`maven-dependency <9.2/maven-dependency-mojo.html>`:
       Copy maven dependencies to :file:`lib/mvn-deps`
     * :project-build-plugin-doc:`maven-dependency-cleanup <9.2/maven-dependency-cleanup-mojo.html>`:
       Remove :file:`lib/mvn-deps` folder.

-  When you use the functions to **pack or export projects** in the
-  |ivy-designer|, the same happens as with the Maven plugin:
+  If you use the functions to **pack or export projects** in |ivy-designer|, the same happens as with the Maven plugin:

     * Your Maven dependencies are copied to the :file:`lib/mvn-deps` folder.